CXL-DMSim: A Full-System CXL Disaggregated Memory Simulator With Comprehensive Silicon Validation: Abstract

 \section{Abstract}

 Compute eXpress Link (CXL) has emerged as a key enabler of memory disaggregation for future heterogeneous computing systems to expand memory on-demand and improve resource utilization.
 However, CXL is still in its infancy stage and lacks commodity products on the market, thus necessitating a reliable system-level simulation tool for research and development.
-In this paper, we propose CXL-DMSim\footnote{Open sourced at \url{https://github.com/ferry-hhh/CXL-DMSim}.}, an open-source full-system simulator to simulate CXL disaggregated memory systems with high fidelity at a gem5-comparable simulation speed.
+In this paper, we propose CXL-DMSim\footnote{Merged into SimCXL at \url{https://github.com/TianheMICALab/SimCXL}.}, an open-source full-system simulator to simulate CXL disaggregated memory systems with high fidelity at a gem5-comparable simulation speed.
 CXL-DMSim incorporates a flexible CXL memory expander model along with its associated device driver, and CXL protocol support with CXL.io and CXL.mem.
 It can operate in both app-managed mode and kernel-managed mode, with the latter using a dedicated NUMA-compatible mechanism.
-The simulator has been rigorously verified against a real hardware testbed with both FPGA-based and ASIC-based CXL memory prototypes, which demonstrates the qualification of CXL-DMSim in simulating the characteristics of various CXL memory devices at an average simulation error of 4.1\%.
+The simulator has been rigorously verified against a real hardware testbed with both FPGA- and ASIC-based CXL memory devices, which demonstrates the qualification of CXL-DMSim in simulating the characteristics of various CXL memory devices at an average simulation error of 3.4\%.
 The experimental results using LMbench and STREAM benchmarks suggest that the CXL-FPGA memory exhibits a $\sim$2.88$\times$ higher latency than local DDR while the CXL-ASIC latency is $\sim$2.18$\times$; CXL-FPGA achieves 45-69\% of local DDR memory bandwidth, whereas the number for CXL-ASIC is 82-83\%.
-We observed that the performance of CXL memory is 3$\times$ more sensitive to Rd/Wr patterns than local DDR, with the max. bandwidth at 74\%:26\% rather than 50\%:50\% due to the current compromised CXL+DDR controller design.
-The study also reveals that CXL memory can significantly enhance the performance of memory-intensive applications, improved by 23$\times$ at most with limited local memory for Viper and approximately 16\% in bandwidth-sensitive scenarios such as MERCI.
+The study also reveals that CXL memory can significantly enhance the performance of memory-intensive applications, improved by 23$\times$ at most with limited local memory for Viper key–value database and approximately 60\% in memory-bandwidth-sensitive scenarios such as MERCI.
 Moreover, the simulator's observability and expandability are showcased with detailed case-studies, highlighting its great potential for research on future CXL-interconnected hybrid memory pool.